JAndritsch/mtgextractor/README.md

 Optionally, you can begin processing all sets starting from a different position in the list.
 The list of sets is dynamically acquired and sorted alphabetically.
-If you've already processed all sets starting from Alara Reborn (the first in the list) to Apocalypse, you can start this task over and begin the processing at the next set after Apocalypse (Arabian Nights).
+If you've already processed all sets starting from Alara Reborn to Apocalypse, you can start this task over and begin the processing at the next set after Apocalypse (Arabian Nights).

 To do this, you can run this command: